dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-vertex-normals.md

 ### Version numbers matter with threejs

 The version of threejs that I was using when I first wrote this post was r135.
+I have got myself into the habit of also making sire I write down what version of threejs that I am uisng when writing a post on a threejs example or two.
+Code breaking changes are made to the library often.

 ## 1 - Basic compute vertex normals method example